-- Linear: Red

-- Constant: Grayed out

-- Break Spline: A hash mark appears where Break Spline has been applied.
+- Linear: Red.
+If you are new to animation, we recommend that you start out with Linear Interpolation as it is the easiest to understand. - Constant: Graved out - Break Spline: A hash mark appears where Break Spline has been applied.

 Editing the Graph